commentary: Mightier Than The Sword (Part Five)

 Given 13-Jun-15; Sermon #1272c; 12 minutes

-John Ritenbaugh, reiterating FDR's counsel to his son-in-law that events happen in Washington only by controlled planning, reminds us that two dominant spiritual forces work according to careful and precise planning: God's purpose, which will take place, and Satan's scheme, which he is vainly implementing, but is destined to utterly fail.
+Two dominant spiritual forces work according to careful and precise planning: God's purpose, which will take place, and Satan's scheme, which he is vainly implementing but which is destined to utterly fail.
 Satan is a highly intelligent, but deceptive, merciless, and clever being, able to hide his existence and true motives.
 He offers things people cannot refuse ('pleasure,' 'power,' 'wisdom,' and 'godlike' attributes).
 Philosophers such as Locke and Descartes were not anti-religion or anti-God per se, but they were able to galvanize the popular disenchantment with organized religion, tearing down altars and replace religion with reason, rendering each human being free to choose his concept of truth apart from God.
 The Founders of this nation were not interested in establishing America as a "Christian nation," but instead enabling people to choose their own beliefs, rejecting any existing order.
 According to Will Durant, Rousseau's fingerprints are all over the educational system, dominated by self-centered humanism, finding truth 'apart' from divine guidance, creating a major test of faith to those not wanting to follow the peer pressure of humanist educators and political figures.

 Last week I began my commentary reminding us of the advice given by Franklin Roosevelt to his son-in-law regarding the extensive careful planning done in Washington, D.C., to ensure that the political party in power remained in power.
 Their object was to control situations and thus shape the direction that party’s agenda took.
 I did that because I want us to understand that much the same sort of operations are going on shaping the world we live in, and thus, we must deal with them.